Documents

 Not working on finding a job or reskilling for a new career daily!
 If you are a dental hygienist and want to be a vet tech, you have a lot of transferable skills, but you do not have experience with the customers in a Veterinary office…. the animals, you would be a better candidate if you had some experience in that area.
 A good way to gain experience in a new career is to volunteer with an organization that mirrors the career you are going to.
 Volunteering once a week for 6mths at an animal shelter will help you.
 It will help you know if you will like the new job field, learn industry lingo and norms, network with all the local vets, and will look great on a resume, all while benefiting your community!

 Time should be allotted for to add skill sets if needed.
-This should be done before you take the leap to a career change.
+This should be done before you leap a career change.
 You may have to take an online state test, classes at the local college, or complete a degree.
 If you do these things after you quit your job, it could be an additional cost you cannot afford without your current income.
 A Career Coach, if contacted before you leave your current position will help you navigate the timeline before you lose your income, they will also guide you through the resignation process to ensure you are leaving a good reference behind.

 It is like losing 40 lbs. but keeping all the clothes that don’t fit.
 You are telling yourself you will fail.
 Many will fall back to the same job they just left, never taking steps to move forward.
 They become defeated and feel trapped in the old way of doing things and take on the belief they can never have the job they really want.
 Look before you leap and plan for your departure.

 A Career coach can navigate this, meeting you wherever you are in this process.
-They can navigate short- or long-term goals, create a clear path to your destination, provide realistic timelines and expectations for the job change and the job.
-They get you past the beliefs system that has held you back from reaching your goal and keep you accountable for moving forward.
+They can navigate short- or long-term goals, create a clear path to your destination, and provide realistic timelines and expectations for the job change and the job.
+They get you past the belief system that has held you back from reaching your goal and keep you accountable for moving forward.

 Career change realistic goals are 6 months to 1 year.